top of page

 AGA Logo.png

-When a toxin like CdtB enters your body, your immune system fights back with an antibody - in this case, your body creates anti-CdtB.
-CdtB looks in some ways like vinculin, a naturally occurring protein in your body that is critical in healthy gut function.
-Because CdtB and vinculin can look alike, your body can think it needs to fight back against vinculin, at which point it starts producing another antibody, anti-vinculin.
+Unfortunately, CdtB also looks in some ways like something called vinculin, a naturally occurring protein in your body that helps to regulate gut motility (keeping food in your gut moving in a regular fashion) and is critical for healthy gut function.
+And because CdtB and vinculin can look alike, your body may mistakenly think it also needs to fight back against vinculin, too.
+So, it produces another antibody called anti-vinculin.

 Here's an illustration of how an instance of food poisoning develops into post-infectious IBS.